 He was right.

 Too often, we determine success based on external measures instead of internal convictions.
 In turn, successes becomes quantifiable.
-We let the size of our platform instead of the impact of our message to determine our value.
-If everyone else validates what we do, then we’re a success.
+We let the size of our platform determine our value.
+If everyone validates what we do, then we’re a success.

 But curiously, this doesn’t just apply to our passions and gifts, it applies to our wealth, our businesses, and our relationships as well.
 As a result, we live shackled to approval instead of free to become who we were created to be.